 What is the purpose of the Africa Islamic Economic Forum, AIEF 2015, in Ghana in April 2015?

 The theme of AIEF 2015 is Stimulating Economic Growth and Cooperation through Islamic Economics.
 The goal of the Forum is to promote more critical and informed discussions on a topic of growing relevance in recent years.
-Growing socioeconomic challenges, such as perennial problems of poverty, persistent youth unemployment, excessive inequalities of income and wealth, high levels of inflation, large macroeconomic and budgetary imbalances, exorbitant debt-servicing burdens, inadequate and aging public utilities and infrastructure, skyrocketing energy prices, and growing food insecurity have all combined to undermine current development efforts of developing countries, particularly in Africa, and have pushed further behind their state-building goals.
-With many losing faith in the efficacy of the conventional economic and financial system, particularly after the recent global economic crisis, the potential role of Islamic economics and finance in providing a complementary or alternative framework for development efforts, is being encouraged.
+Growing socioeconomic challenges, such as perennial problems of poverty, persistent youth unemployment, excessive inequalities of income and wealth, high levels of inflation, large macroeconomic and budgetary imbalances, exorbitant debt-servicing burdens, inadequate and aging public utilities, and infrastructure, skyrocketing energy prices, and growing food insecurity have all combined to undermine current development efforts of developing countries, particularly in Africa, and have pushed further behind their state-building goals.
+With much-losing faith in the efficacy of the conventional economic and financial system, particularly after the recent global economic crisis, the potential role of Islamic economics and finance in providing a complementary or alternative framework for development efforts is being encouraged.

-AIEF 2015 is expected to provide a platform for key stakeholders, policymakers, business leaders, academics, researchers, students, practitioners and other leaders of society from within Africa and beyond to critically and objectively examine the purposes, theory, practice, structure, and institutions of the rapidly developing field of Islamic economics, for the purpose of creating a robust Islamic economic and finance framework which will contribute to the socio-economic development of Africa.
+AIEF 2015 is expected to provide a platform for key stakeholders, policymakers, business leaders, academics, researchers, students, practitioners, and other leaders of society from within Africa and beyond to critically and objectively examine the purposes, theory, practice, structure, and institutions of the rapidly developing field of Islamic economics, for the purpose of creating a robust Islamic economic and financial framework which will contribute to the socio-economic development of Africa.

-The event, which will be structured around six thematic pillars–faith-based investments and social responsibility, Islamic banking and finance, agriculture, the Halal industry, developing an investment environment and renewable energy with a focus on biofuels–is expected to be an inspiration for its participants to find efficient solutions.
+The event, which will be structured around six thematic pillars–faith-based investments and social responsibility, Islamic banking and finance, agriculture, the Halal industry, developing an investment environment, and renewable energy with a focus on biofuels–is expected to be an inspiration for its participants to find efficient solutions.

 Originally published on www.zawya.com/